To scrub or not to scrub is not the question.

 Chemical or Enzyme Exfoliation

-If, like me, your skin is just not getting along with Retin-A, there are gentler options with little to no risk.
+If, like me, your skin does not tolerate Retin-A, there are gentler options with little to no risk.
 For example, pumpkin and papaya are rich in alpha-hydroxy acids, as well as Vitamin A, C, and zinc, all of which can help exfoliate the skin, combat acne, and diminish hyperpigmentation.
 Tomato is full of Vitamin C and lycopene, a carotenoid with potent antioxidant benefits.
 Lactic acid, found in milk products, helps break down the matrix where old skin cells reside, allowing them to slough away more easily.
 Enzymes in grains like quinoa, amaranth, and rice can do the same, and provide a very silky texture when mixed with water, activating their enzyme activity.

 With love and a perfectly-exfoliated glow from us to you,